Thousands of Cases Successfully Handled Since 1978.

 At David A. Zipfel & Associates, LLC, I personally handle each case and can provide the experience and knowledge necessary to build a strong case.

 I have been in practice for over 40 years, so you can rest assured that your case is in capable hands should you choose to retain me as your Hartford car wreck lawyer.
-Learn more by calling one of my three convenient offices in the Hartford area today to speak with an attorney about your case.
+Learn more by calling one of my two convenient offices in the Hartford area today to speak with an attorney about your case.